AaronShepanik/Automated_Emails/README.md

                     </tbody>
                 </table>
                 <p>Again, <strong><em>all</em> of the requirements in a grade column must be met or exceeded in order to earn that grade</strong>.
 Otherwise your grade is the <em>highest</em> grade for which <em>all</em> the requirements are met are exceeded.
 For example, if you earned 88% on the Online HW, you are not eligible to earn a base A, your base grade is B at best.&nbsp; A grade of F will be given if the requirements for D are not met.</p>

+<h3>Script for Automated Email Update </h3>
+The script for the email update can be found here.
+The script references fields from the gradebook below.

+<h3>The gradebook </h3>